hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 _Lacto fermentation_, also called _lactic acid fermentation_, is the process where lactic acid bacteria (LAB) convert sugars into energy, with lactic acid (and sometimes other stuff as well) as by-products.
 This occurs in an anaerobic environment[^2].

 Common examples of lacto fermentation are kimchi, Sauerkraut or yogurt.
 LAB already naturally exists in many vegetables, so you don't need to add external bacteria for the fermentation to occur.
+The bacteria keep on living in the final product and make them _probiotic_, which is good your gut health.

 Let's use the [Sauerkraut recipe](/recipes/german-sauerkraut/) as an example.
 At its simplest, you only need to mix cabbage with water and let it rest at room temperature to kickstart the fermentation process.
 Notice how the recipe insists on preventing the minced cabbage from coming in contact with the air.
 The reason is to keep the environment anaerobic, where LAB thrive whereas other \*bad bacteria\* would die.
 As the fermentation goes, all the glucose present in the cabbage is transformed into lactic acid, making Sauerkraut sour.